The Master (Doctor Who): Unbound

-An alternate-universe Master appears in the Big Finish audio play Sympathy for the Devil, voiced by Mark Gatiss, as part of the Doctor Who Unbound series.
-In this version of events, an alternate Third Doctor — now voiced by David Warner — does not arrive for his exile on Earth until 1997.
-Without the Doctor's help, UNIT was unable to cope with a series of extraterrestrial disasters, and the political landscape of the planet changed drastically.
-Stranded on Earth, the Master worked as an advisor to the United Nations.
-This version of the Master later appears in Big Finish's The New Adventures of Bernice Summerfield range, opposite Warner's Doctor, when Bernice Summerfield is temporarily pulled into the Unbound universe.
-He later escapes to Benny's universe and is recruited by the Daleks to stop a plan by the War Master that threatens to destroy the universe.
+As part of the Doctor Who Unbound range, an alternate-universe Master voiced by Mark Gatiss appears in the Big Finish audio play Sympathy for the Devil opposite an alternate Third Doctor played by David Warner.
+Gatiss' version of the Master later appears in Big Finish's The New Adventures of Bernice Summerfield range, opposite Warner's Doctor, when Bernice Summerfield is temporarily pulled into the Unbound universe.
+He later escapes to Benny's universe and returns in volume four of The War Master series.